kratikatomar/Lab_Assignment_1_2401010125/README.md

 Contains:

 The main menu

 ArrayList for managing multiple students
 Logic for add/display/exit operations

 ▶️ How to Run the Program
-Ensure Java JDK is installed
+1. Ensure Java JDK is installed
-Save both files (Student.java and MainApp.java) in the same folder Open a terminal or command prompt
+2. Save both files (Student.java and MainApp.java) in the same folder
+3. Open a terminal or command prompt
-Compile using:
+4.Compile using:

 javac *.java

-Run the application:
+5. Run the application:

 java MainApp

 📝 Sample Menu Output
 ===== Student Record Menu =====
 1. Add Student
 2. Display All Students
 3. Exit
 Enter your choice:

 🎯 Learning Outcomes

 By completing this project, you will understand:

 Class and object creation